 Since L/MRP has been developed as a typical client/server architecture, we have implemented the MPEG-L/MRP strategy employing a client/server architecture, too.
 The client buffer following the MPEG-L/MRP buffer management strategy has been implemented using Java and the Java Media Framework (JMF) [16].
 The JMF offers an easy to use and extendable API for the presentation of continuous media.
 We realized the client buffer providing an interface that meets the requirements of the JMF players such that the standard MPEG player of JMF can be connected.
 The client buffer requests the data from a server corresponding to our strategy and delivers a correct MPEG-1 data stream to the player.
 On the server side we employ the Informix Dynamic Server / Universal Data Option (IDS/UD) to manage - among media of other types - the MPEG videos.
-Due to its extensibility, manifesting in so called Data-Blades, the IDS/UD can be extended to support frame-based access to MPEG videos.
+Due to its extensibility, manifesting in so called DataBlades, the IDS/UD can be extended to support frame-based access to MPEG videos.
 On top of the IDS/UD we implemented a server in Java to perform the task of transfering the requested frames from the media server to the client buffer.

-6 Conclusion
+6. CONCLUSION

-In this paper, we presented the MPEG-L/MRP buffering technique providing interactive and adaptive streaming of MPEG-1 videos that exploits MPEG-specific features such as different frame types with different importance and their inter-frame dependencies.
-Compared with the original L/MRP strategy, which assumes homogeneous streams like, e.g., Motion-JPEG, the different frame types of MPEG open additional possibilities to adapt the stream to different and varying bandwidths.
+In this paper, we presented the MPEG-L/MRP buffering technique providing interactive and adaptive streaming of

+MPEG videos that exploits MPEG-specific features such as different frame types with different importance and their inter-frame dependencies.

-In the same way as the original L/MRP, the major focus of the strategy is the suitable support for interactive video streaming.
-Since the essential concepts of L/MRP, which make it superior to traditional preloading and buffering strategies in this respect [12], have been retained in MPEG-L/MRP, it is "by construction" at least as good.
-Therefore, applications like our multimedia information system in cardiac surgery, that delivers interactive multimedia learning material over the Internet, can be supported in such a way that a user feels much more comfortable with the system.
-With MPEG-L/MRP, a much better Quality of Presentation can be delivered due to smooth reactions to the expected frequent user interactions.
-Consequently, a much better Quality of Information is delivered to the user who - not to be forgotten - might have to pay for the multimedia material presented.
+The major focus of the strategy is the suitable support for interactive video streaming.
+With this, applications like our multimedia information system in cardiac surgery, that delivers interactive multimedia learning material over the Internet, can be supported in such a way that a user feels much more comfortable with the system.
+With MPEG-L/MRP, we deliver a much better Quality of Presentation due to the smooth reactions to the expected frequent user interactions.
+Consequently, we deliver a much better Quality of Information to the user who - not to be forgotten - might have to pay for the multimedia material presented.
+Additionally, the different frame types of MPEG open a new possibility, compared to homogeneous streams like Motion-JPEG, to adapt the stream to different bandwidths.
+Besides the interaction, we presented how the MPEG-L/MRP algorithm exploits the different frame types and the different importance of the frames for an adaptive delivery of frames to the presentation client.
+Another advantage of the employment of a standard video format like MPEG-1 is, that one is no longer bound to the proprietary video formats of commercial applications.

-Even though the comparison with L/MRP and the practical experience just mentioned provide strong evidence that MPEG-L/MRP is superior to other streaming techniques, we intend to prove this assumption either with practical performance measurements or with appropriate simulations.

-An important advantage of the employment of a standard video format like MPEG-1 is, that one is no longer bound to the proprietary video formats of commercial applications.
 Since MPEG-2 offers further possibilities for adaptation, we consider applying an adapted version of MPEG-L/MRP to this format.